Thursday 18 July 2019

 RED = Volts GREEN = Amps.
 The Ground symbol shown is not earth but is a reference point for this SiMetrix simulation.

 20A pulse shown is probably the current required to fully magnetise the dynamo (guessing based on patent detail above and the B-H curves below).
 It is necessary to re-magnetise the Dynohub with the lowest possible voltage because of the age of its insulation it needs to be clean and dry, but without causing undue heating due to the longer time required to attain a high enough current.
-Therefore just enough current be applied to magnetise the Dynohub.
-Expect the Dynohubs output to be a higher current than rated.
+On the other hand the voltage applied should be the highest possible so that the current pulse is short and the heating be minimal.
+Therefore just enough current be applied to magnetise the Dynohub to the maximum.
+Expect the Dynohubs output to be a higher current than rated or at least before the exercise was carried out.
 These magnets have a wide tolerance in magnetic strength consequently the increase in the dynamo's output may vary.
 The winding current must be less than the fuse rating of the wire but I do not know what the thickness of the wire is?

 Assume that thinned copper wire fuse rating is similar to enamelled copper wire used in the Dynohub;